pippim/pippim.github.io/_posts/2018-10-06-How-to-add-∕usr∕bin-to-path-after-I-mistakenly-removed-it-(sudo-and-nano-are-no-longer-in-path).md

 ---
 layout:       post
-title:        How to add /usr/bin to path after I mistakenly removed it (sudo and nano are no longer in path)
+title:        How to add ∕usr∕bin to path after I mistakenly removed it (sudo and nano are no longer in path)
 site:         Ask Ubuntu
 stack_url:    https://askubuntu.com/q/1081545
 type:         Answer